robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

  - I led a project to re-write the Data Service Layer: The original design had three separate Java JVMs, code generated from a **Sparx Enterprise Architect** model and was impossible to debug.
 We moved to **Spring / JPA / Hibernate** and made the whole thing a library.
 This improved performance and maintainability at the same time.
  - I devised the configuration and deployment process for all components, and persuaded all the component teams to adopt these standards.
 This enabled **Continuous Deployment** for REF.
  - I removed our **Oracle Coherence** dependency (saving millions of CHF in licensing fees).
- - I worked on the architecture for REF2 (which will be more "buffet" style than the original REF).
+ - I worked on the architecture for REF2.
 For this I built out tutorials covering topics such as **Docker, Azure, REST, Security, Jenkins and Spring Boot** for developers of other projects to follow.

 [/block]